sandy2108/alephium-wallet-explorer/README.md

 Once the server is running, you can access the API endpoints to fetch blockchain data.

 ## API Endpoints
-1 **Blocks**
+1 **Transaction**
-  - GET /api/v1/blocks: Get all blocks
-  - GET /api/v1/blocks/:block: Get a block by ID
-  - GET /api/v1/blocks/:from/:to: Get blocks within a range
+  - GET /api/v1/transactions/:address Get User Transaction in Codebase Format

-2 **Transactions**
+2 **Defi**
-  - GET /api/v1/transactions: Get all transactions
+  - GET /api/v1/defi/:address Get the Defi Position with accured Rewards (Need to add the transactions mock)
-  - GET /api/v1/transactions/:txn: Get a transaction by hash

-3 **Logs**
+3 **tokens**
-  - GET /api/v1/logs: Get all logs
-  - GET /api/v1/logs/:address: Get logs by address
-  - GET /api/v1/logs/:address/:fromBlock/:toBlock: Get logs within a block range
+  - GET /api/v1/tokens/:address Get the user token balance

 # alephium-wallet-explorer